561-475-1831

 Some of the more common types of premises liability accidents are:

-• Slip and fall accidents – An obstruction in a walkway such as cracked or broken pavement, debris, uneven ground, depressions where water can pool or ice can form, uneven flooring or mats, or many other possible conditions could all cause a person to lose their footing and fall to the ground, either injuring themselves on the way down or upon impact with the floor or pavement.
+• Slip and fall accidents – An obstruction in a walkway such as cracked or broken pavement, debris, uneven ground, depressions where water or ice can collect, uneven flooring or mats, or many other possible conditions could all cause a person to lose their footing and fall to the ground, either injuring themselves on the way down or upon impact with the floor or pavement.

 • Dog bites – Generally, the dog owner is liable for the damage their pet inflicts on others, as long as the injured person is in a public place or is lawfully in a private place.
 Florida has “strict liability” rules regarding dog bites, which hold the owner liable, even if they had no prior knowledge that the dog would bite.
-The owner would need to claim that the injured person was trespassing or provoked the dog in some way, which would shift some of the negligence to the injured party.
+The owner would need to claim that the injured person was trespassing or somehow provoked the dog, shifting some of the negligence to the injured party.

-• Inadequate security – If a landlord or building owner fails to provide adequate security to prevent violent crime from occurring on the property, they may be considered negligent in the event that a tenant or visitor is assaulted.
+• Inadequate security – If a landlord or building owner fails to provide adequate security to prevent violent crime from occurring on the property, they may be liable if a tenant or visitor gets assaulted.

 • Swimming pool accidents – These areas could be at the center of a slip and trip case, and a victim may even drown if they fall into the pool.
-Florida law imposes liability on owners for what’s known as “attractive nuisance.”
-A pool is considered an attractive distraction to children, who may sneak onto the property and become injured or drown.
-The law requires the owner to take certain precautions such as erecting a fence and providing signage warning of the risks.
+Florida law imposes liability on owners for “attractive nuisances.”
+A pool is considered an attractive nuisance to children, who may sneak onto the property and get hurt or drown.
+The law mandates owners to take specific precautions, including installing fences and posting warning signs regarding the risks.

-• Lead paint poisoning – The Consumer Product Safety Commission banned lead-based paint in residences and business in 1978, but many buildings in Florida are much older, and still have this paint on their interior and exterior walls.
-Children are especially vulnerable to exposure, which can cause severe injury or even death.
+• Lead paint poisoning – The Consumer Product Safety Commission banned lead-based paint in residences and businesses in 1978.
+However, many buildings in Florida are much older and still have this paint on their interior and exterior walls.
+Children are especially vulnerable to exposure, which can cause severe injury or death.

-• Stair or porch collapse – There are many old buildings throughout the state, and not all have been properly maintained.
-Aged and rotting wood, and screws and supports succumbing to rust can turn a deck, porch, or stairway into a serious safety hazard.
-An accident victim could be in danger not only from falling through broken and splintered wood, but also from falling from a high location.
-Even newer buildings may have design defects or neglected maintenance, which could allow the platform or stair to collapse.
+• Stair or porch collapse – Many old buildings exist throughout the state, and not all of them have received proper maintenance.
+Aged and rotting wood and screws and supports succumbing to rust can turn a deck, porch, or stairway into a serious safety hazard.
+An accident victim could be in danger from falling through broken and splintered wood and from a high location.
+Even newer buildings may have design defects or neglected maintenance, which could cause the platform or stairs to collapse.

-• Elevator and Escalator Injuries – Elevators and escalators are usually safe to ride on, and a crucial way for people with disabilities to navigate buildings.
-When they are poorly maintained or malfunction, they can cause serious injures to the people using them.
+• Elevator and Escalator Injuries – Elevators and escalators are typically safe and essential for individuals with disabilities to navigate buildings.
+When poorly maintained or malfunctioning, they can cause serious injuries to the people using them.

-There is any number of premises liability hazards that could result in a sudden injury.
-An attorney will review your case in detail during a free consultation to ascertain whether you may be eligible for compensation for your injuries.
+Any number of premises liability hazards could result in a sudden injury.
+A premises liability lawyer will review your case in detail during a free consultation to ascertain whether you may be eligible for compensation for your injuries.

 Premises Liability Accident Injuries